 The camshaft timing is very mild on the R50 and R60 models.
 The camshaft timing was modified several times by BMW, with the /5, then the /6, and even the /7, and the changes were somewhat effective.
 The mild timing tends to make these motorcycles want to ping below 4000 rpm (especially below 3000 rpm) with large amounts of throttle.
 The earliest of these engines had very mild timing, and are typically worse for pinging.
-The reason all of these R50 and R60 engines had so many pinging problems with lower octane fuel (and more rarely, but has happened, when carboned-up, with higher octane fuels) is because the very mild camshaft timing causes increased dynamic pressures in the cylinders.
+The reason all of these R50 and R60 engines had so many pinging problems with lower octane fuel (and more rarely, but has happened, when carboned-up, even when using higher octane fuels) is because the very mild camshaft timing causes increased dynamic pressures in the cylinders.
 At sea level atmospheric pressures, the dynamic pressures in the cylinders are higher yet.
 There is a nerdy thing going on too with the smaller diameter pistons of these models, and speed of flame travel is faster, in every respect including per piston movement time, which means that some areas are increasing pressures more rapidly, before the rest of the piston area has reached peak.
 Consider this as lopsided burning.
 This is why dual-plugging is so effective against pinging ...and can actually increase fuel mileage!
 Conversely, if one does not dual-plug, but enrichens the fuel mixture to 'cool' the combustion event, one decreases fuel mileage.
 Same, in a quite modest way, for retarding the spark.
 Obviously, if compression lowering plates are used, the reduced compression ratio will also reduce fuel mileage.